Jamil Douglas

-Jamil Douglas (/dʒəˈmɪl/ jə-MIL; born February 28, 1992) is an American football guard who is a free agent.
+Jamil Douglas (/dʒəˈmɪl/ jə-MIL; born February 28, 1992) is an American former professional football guard.
 He played college football at Arizona State.
-He has also been a member of the Miami Dolphins, New England Patriots, Atlanta Falcons, Indianapolis Colts, Tennessee Titans, Buffalo Bills, and Washington Football Team.
+He has been a member of the Miami Dolphins, New England Patriots, Atlanta Falcons, Indianapolis Colts, Tennessee Titans, Buffalo Bills, Washington Football Team and New York Giants.

 College career

 Douglas played college football for the Arizona State Sun Devils.

 Professional career

 Miami Dolphins

-Douglas was drafted by the Miami Dolphins in the fourth round, 114th overall, in the 2015 NFL Draft.
+Douglas was drafted by the Miami Dolphins in the fourth round, 114th overall, in the 2015 NFL draft.
 He played in all 16 regular-season games as a rookie with six starts.
 On September 3, 2016, he was released by the Dolphins as part of final roster cuts and was signed to the practice squad the next day.
 He was promoted to the active roster on September 29, 2016, but he was released the following day and was re-signed to the practice squad.
 He was released on October 13, 2016.